lowbontimp/stp-iris/README.md

 ```
 $) which sac
 ```
-If not installed, `sac` should be preinstalled at [here](https://ds.iris.edu/ds/nodes/dmc/software/downloads/sac/).
+If not installed, `sac` should be preinstalled at [IRIS's Software Downloads](https://ds.iris.edu/ds/nodes/dmc/software/downloads/sac/).

 ## Tutorial
 ### Start